belvoirwriting/eleventy-stylus-blog-theme/pages/about.md

 ---
 title: About
-description: a writing group for the Vale of Belvoir
+description: a writing group for the Vale of Belvoir meeting monthly in the Parish Room, The Old School, Bottesford
 layout: layouts/post.njk
 hideTagsList: true
 eleventyNavigation: